 Jonah 4

 Jonah preached; Nineveh repented; God spared the city.
-And the prophet is angry - not grieved, not merely disappointed, but displeased… exceedingly and very angry (v.
+And the prophet is displeased… exceedingly and very angry (v.
 1).
 He had wanted judgment to fall.
 The God he serves has done the one thing Jonah dreaded, by being exactly who He has always declared Himself to be: a gracious God, and merciful, slow to anger, and of great kindness, and repentest thee of the evil (v.
 2).
-Here, at last, is why Jonah fled toward Tarshish back at the start - not because he doubted God's power, but because he feared God's pity.
-The book's final chapter turns the camera away from the rescued city and onto the heart of the man who resents the rescue.3
+Here, at last, is why Jonah fled toward Tarshish back at the start: he feared God's pity.

-What follows is the LORD's last lesson to His prophet, and He teaches it with patience rather than thunder.
+What follows is the LORD's last lesson to His prophet, and He teaches it with patience.
 To Jonah's death wish God answers only with a question - Doest thou well to be angry? (v.
 4) - and then with a living parable.
 A gourd springs up to shade Jonah and is gone within a day; the prophet who feels nothing for a hundred thousand people grieves bitterly over a plant.
 The contrast is the whole point.
 God draws it out plainly and then leaves it standing as a question.

 Tap any highlighted phrase to jump to the commentary that unpacks it.